Local Optimality of Almost Piecewise-Linear Quantizers for Witsenhausen's Problem: Introduction

 The endogenous information structure of Witsenhausen's counterexample, where the signal observed in the second stage is a noisy version of the control action in the first stage, gives rise to a nonclassical information structure.
 While the problem looks deceptively simple with quadratic cost, it is actually a very complicated, nonconvex, functional optimization problem.
 This counterexample has shed light on intricacies of optimal decisions in stochastic team optimization problems with similar information structure.
 Naturally, this problem has given rise to a large body of literature.
 For example, \cite{Basar_Birkhauser_13} provides a variant of Witsenhausen's counterexample with discrete primitive random variables and finite support, where no optimal solution exists.
 Another interesting variant, with the same information structure but different cost function, is the Gaussian test channel (\cite{Basar_TAC_87, Basar_CDC_08}) where the linear strategies can be shown to be optimal.
-Interestingly, \cite{Rotkowitz2006} shows that if the objective function is changed to a worst case induced norm, the linear controllers dominate nonlinear policies.
-While \cite{Witsen_68} proves the existence of an optimal solution using tools from real and functional analysis, other works such as (\cite{Verdu_CDC_11, Basar_SIAM_15}) suggest \textit{lifting} the problem to an equivalent optimization problem over the space of probability measures and then employing tools from the optimal transport theory \cite{Villani_OptimalTransport_09}.
+Interestingly, \cite{Rotkowitz2006} shows that if the objective function in \cite{Witsen_68} is changed to a worst case induced norm, the linear controllers dominate nonlinear policies.

 Although the optimal strategy and optimal cost for Witsenhausen's counterexample are still unknown, it can be shown that carefully designed nonlinear strategies can largely outperform the linear strategies (see, e.g., the multi-point quantization strategies proposed by \cite{Sanjoy_99}).
 This result, in particular, implies the fragility of the comparative statics and policies solely derived based on the linear strategies in problems with similar setting.
 A relevant line of research is to provide error bounds on the proximity to optimality for approximate solutions. \cite{Grover_IJSCC_2010,Grover_TAC_13} use information theoretic techniques and vector versions of the original problem to provide such bounds.
 In \cite{Yuksel_arxiv_16}, authors provide a general result on when one can approximate a continuous team decision problem with a finite one through quantized approximations, using which they show that quantized policies are asymptotically optimal for Witsenhausen's counterexample.
 There are also several works aiming to approximate the optimal solution. \cite{Shamma_CDC,parisini_TAC_01,Lee_TAC_01,Rose_ISIT_2014} employ different heuristic approaches, all confirming what one might intuitively call an almost piecewise-linear form for the optimal controller.
 However, a complete optimality proof for such strategies has been elusive.